wultra/powerauth-cmd-tool/docs/Readme.md

 _Note: If a `--password` option is not provided, this method requires interactive console input of the password, in order to encrypt the knowledge related signature key._

-_Note: In version `2.x` the custom activations require a specific method called `create-custom`.
-Furthermore it is necessary to implement a custom endpoint for activations with custom logic in version `2.x`._
+_Note: In protocol version `2.x` you need to provide a full URL in `--url` parameter, pointing to the custom activation endpoint._

 ### Send Encrypted Data to Server